Northwestern Mutual: History

 In 1969, the company began offering disability insurance.
 Less than a decade later, a series of retirement annuities were introduced for the employee benefits market.
 In the 1990s, the company saw further growth with the introduction of its long-term care insurance.
 In 2000, to reflect this broadening of its product offerings, the company changed its name again, shortening it to simply Northwestern Mutual.

-In 2001 the company continued to expand its product and service offerings by launching a wholly owned subsidiary known today as Northwestern Mutual Wealth Management Company (NMWMC), a federal savings bank.
-Through NMWMC, the company offers a range of financial planning products and services including investment management, fee-based financial planning, business retirement plans, and trust and private client services.
+By 2001, Northwestern Mutual was the leading individual life insurer in the United States, and in that year committed that it would not refuse life or disability insurance claims related to the September 11 attacks on the basis of an acts of war exclusion.
+Also that year, the company launched a wholly owned subsidiary known today as Northwestern Mutual Wealth Management Company (NMWMC), a federal savings bank and financial services provider.

-In 2015 Northwestern Mutual began construction of Northwestern Mutual Tower and Commons in downtown Milwaukee; the skyscraper opened in 2017.
-Also in 2015, Northwestern Mutual bought financial planning company LearnVest for over $250 million.
+In 2015, Northwestern Mutual began construction of Northwestern Mutual Tower and Commons in downtown Milwaukee; the skyscraper opened in 2017.

+Additionally, in 2015, Northwestern Mutual bought financial planning company LearnVest for over $250 million.
 In 2018, Northwestern Mutual reduced underwriting time and introduced an online digital platform for clients.
-The company registered the .northwesternmutual top-level domain, which at 18 characters is currently one of the longest TLDs.
 From 2015 to 2020, Northwestern Mutual served as the presenting sponsor of the Rose Bowl Game, an NCAA Division I college football bowl game played annually on New Year's Day.

 As of 2021, the company has $308.8 billion in assets, $31.1 billion in revenues, and $2 trillion worth of active life insurance protection.
 Through its wealth management and investment services businesses, the company manages $200 billion of investments owned by its 4.75 million clients.